 - How many other negative items you have and how long ago you incurred them

-But for people who’ve recently face debt problems, the potential credit score boost from credit repair can be huge.
-It just depends on your unique financial situation.
+If your reports contain a lot of incorrect or questionable information, the potential credit score boost from credit repair can sometimes be huge.
+It just depends on your unique situation.

 How to Repair Your Credit